waiwera/waiwera/doc/user/setup_sources.rst

       "enthalpy": 350e3, "rate": 2.5, "tracer": 1e-6}
    ]}

-specifies a source injecting water with enthalpy 350 kJ/kg at a constant rate of 2.5 kg/s, with tracer mass fraction :math:`10^{-6}`.
+specifies a source injecting water with enthalpy 350 kJ/kg at a constant rate of 2.5 kg/s, with tracer injected at :math:`10^{-6}` kg/s.
 In the following example:

 .. code-block:: json